-Embezzlement is a kind of property theft.
-It occurs when a defendant, who was entrusted to manage or monitor someone else's money or property, steals all or part of that money or property for the defendant's personal gain.
-The key is that the defendant had legal access to another's money or property, but not legal ownership of it.
+Embezzlement occurs when a defendant, who was entrusted to manage or monitor someone else's money or property, steals all or part of that money or property for the defendant's personal gain.
+The key is that the defendant had legal access to another's money or property but not legal ownership of it.
 Taking the money or property for the defendant's own gain is stealing; when combined with the fact that this stealing was also a violation of a special position of trust, you have the unique crime of embezzlement.

 For more information about embezzlement, see Embezzlement: Penalties and Sentences.

-In Virginia, embezzlement is punished according to the value or type of property stolen.
-(Virginia Ann.
-Code § 18.2-95 &-96.)
+In Virginia, embezzlement is deemed to be larceny (theft) and punished according to the value or type of property stolen.

-If you have been charged with a property theft or embezzlement-related offense, consult an experienced criminal defense attorney.
-While the penalties and consequences of property theft charges are governed by statutory law, only a local criminal defense attorney can tell you how strong the case against you appears to be, and how cases like yours tend to be handled by prosecutors and judges in your courthouse.
-An experienced lawyer can also advise you as to possible alternatives to criminal punishment, such as paying back the money involved, along with court fees and other costs, or some other alternative that your judge might consider.
+If you have been charged with larceny or an embezzlement-related offense, consult an experienced criminal defense attorney.
+A local criminal defense attorney can tell you how strong the case against you appears to be and how cases like yours tend to be handled by prosecutors and judges in your courthouse.